πŸ—οΈ Database-First CQRS

 1. Define PostgreSQL Views (Queries)

--- v_user: SQL view for real-time data
+-- v_user: SQL view exposing id + data JSONB

 CREATE VIEW v_user AS

-SELECT
+SELECT id, jsonb_build_object(

-'id', id,
+'id', id, 'email', email, 'name', name,

-'role', role,
+'role', role, 'created_at', created_at

 ) AS data

-WHERE deleted_at IS NULL;
+FROM tb_user WHERE deleted_at IS NULL;

--- tv_user: Table view with pre-composed JSONB
+-- tv_user: Table view (pre-composed, sub-millisecond reads)

 CREATE TABLE tv_user (